peet262/f-legion-notes/README.md

 # f-legion-notes
-Notes on setting up F-Legion
+Notes on setting up F-Legion.
+Learning fastai with a gaming laptop.
+Comaprisons with my business laptop.